N-ihad/Kazan-Road-Graph/README.md

 ## Usage

+All backend files are in folder "city-graph-backend".
 Make sure you had already installed all necessary packages (by running: pip install -r requirements.txt).
 To run the backend server you would need to run the command:

 ### `python3 app.py`